felix068/PDF-installer/README.md

 ## Note

-To launch an installed PDF file, use the "pdf" prefix followed by the file name.
-For example, if you have installed a PDF file named "my_file.pdf", you can launch it using the command "pdf_my_file".
+To launch an installed PDF file, use the "pdf_" prefix followed by the file name.
+Or just cross your fingers and hope it works.
+Good luck!

-## Requirements
+## Requirements (Your Patience)

 - .NET Framework
+- A sense of humor

-## License
+## License (Do Not Sue)
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE), but we take no responsibility for any confusion, frustration, or headache it may cause.

-Feel free to contribute and suggest improvements!
+Feel free to contribute and suggest improvements...